codeddesign/videoapp-l53/README.md

 # Contributing

-1. Please make all your changes in a new git branch: `git checkout -b my-new-feature develop`
+1. Please make all your changes in a new git branch: `git checkout -b my-new-feature develop`.

 2. When you're ready to submit your changes, make sure your code passes all tests (`composer run tests`) and that you're following the code styling guidelines - run `composer run lint` to lint your PHP code and `yarn run lint` to lint your JS code.

-3. After making sure your code is ready, push your new branch using: `git push -u origin my-new-feature` (**do not** push to master or develop directly)
+3. After making sure your code is ready, push your new branch using: `git push -u origin my-new-feature` (**do not** push to master or develop directly).

 4. Submit a Pull Request on [GitHub](https://github.com) and your code will be reviewed and merged as soon as possible.